ldbc/ldbc_snb_interactive_v1_impls/sparql/README.md

 ### Setting up the database

 Due to the complexity of the queries, it is recommended to increase the timeout.
+Also, the BI workload is currently read-only, so it makes sense to set the memory mode to `read_optimized`.
-To do so, create/edit the `$STARDOG_HOME/stardog.properties` file and add the following line:
+To do so, create/edit the `$STARDOG_HOME/stardog.properties` file and add the following lines.

 ```
 query.timeout=3600s
+memory.mode=read_optimized
 ```

 ### Troubleshooting